 If you have made crackling before, you will probably have tried to score the skin with a sharp knife, such as a craft knife or Stanley knife.

 I will show you how to make crackling with no knives at all, yes zero, nix, zilch, nada, nothing.
 No more cut hands or uncut thick pieces of crackling.

 Your crackling may or may not come already scored.
 That doesn't matter.
-Don’t worry, I will show you how to make crackling without any knives or score lines.
+I will show you how to make crackling without any knives or score lines.

 Place the crackling on the baking sheet.
 Rub in whatever herbs and spices you may like.
-I flavoured one sheet with lots of salt and another sheet with salt and chinese five spice.
+I flavored one sheet with lots of salt and another sheet with salt and Chinese five-spice.

 Place the baking sheets with crackling into the oven at 180C/350F for 10 minutes.
 This is the genius part.
-Once they have heated, but not begin to cook, the crackling is extremely soft and pliable.
+Once they have heated, but have not begun to cook, the crackling is extremely soft and pliable.

-Hold the crackling with some kitchen tongs whilst cutting with the scissors.
+Hold the crackling with some kitchen tongs whilst cutting with your kitchen scissors.
 Using the scissor method, you can get crackling strips as thin as you like or any shape you like.
 You might want to try triangle shapes, or squares to use instead of crackers?

 Place the cut crackling pieces back into the oven on the baking sheet.
 As they cook, more pork fat will drain out of the crackling which will in effect fry the crackling pieces to be crispy and delicious.

 Cooking time depends on how crispy you like your crackling and how thick or thin you have cut each piece.
 My crackling took about half an hour in total as a guide.